 As I woke up the next morning, I still didn’t feel confident.
 It just looked so busy and those black shadow lines were not the look I was going for.
 After working so hard to limewash it, I was super discouraged.
 Sharing that in case you get to that point.
 The grout is magic.
 Pour some coffee and get back to work.

 My advice is to grout the next day.
 It’s time consuming and tedious so you want to be well rested.
 There is nothing difficult about grouting, it’s just tiring.
-My husband mixed the grout for me.
+My husband mixed the mortar for me.
 You’ll need a large bucket and a way to mix it (he bought an attachment for his drill).
 This part can be a bit messy.

 We used Mapei Large Tile and Stone Mortar in white.
-The grout is a bit stinky so if you are worried about smell, this is the part that has that.
+The mortar is a bit stinky so if you are worried about smell, this is the part that has that.
 It never bothered me, but it’s worth mentioning.

 We then put it in ziplock bags.
-We did end up buying a professional bag (looks like a cake decorating bag) but honestly it worked pretty much the same.
+We did end up buying a professional piping bag (looks like a cake decorating bag) but honestly it worked pretty much the same.
 Both tend to get clogged.
 I also found the professional bag to be too heavy.
-Grout is surprisingly dense and weighs quite a bit.
+Mortar is surprisingly dense and weighs quite a bit.
 Just be patient.
 If the grout isn’t coming out, there is likely a chunk stuck near the opening.

-The above photo shows what it looks like when you squeeze the grout on.
+The above photo shows what it looks like when you squeeze the mortar on.
 It’s not pretty.
 When you wipe it, it takes shape.
 You can leave as much or as little as you like.
 The term overgrout means that you’ll leave much more and everything will blend.
 Some of our gaps were so tight that I just grouted right over the line to make it appear like there was a larger gap.
 Hence the term overgrout.

 Once you grout a section, wait a few minutes and then wipe away the access.
 I used my finger to wipe it away.
 They make tools for this but I feel like I have more control using my finger.
 I will say it was very rough on my hands but oh well.
 As I wiped it away, I held a styrofoam cup in my other hand so I could wipe the extra from my finger into the cup.
 Do whatever works for you.